What is the purpose of this notice?

 We have put in place procedures to deal with any suspected data security breach and will notify you and any applicable regulator of a suspected breach where we are legally required to do so.

 How long will you use my information for?

-We will only retain your personal information for as long as necessary to fulfil the purposes for which we collected it, including for the purposes of satisfying any legal, accounting, or reporting requirements.
+We will only retain your personal information for as long as necessary to fulfil the purposes for which we collected it, unless required by law.
 To determine the appropriate retention period for personal data, we consider the amount, nature, and sensitivity of the personal data, the potential risk of harm from unauthorised use or disclosure of your personal data, the purposes for which we process your personal data and whether we can achieve those purposes through other means.
 We also consider any applicable legal requirements relating to time frames for the retention of data.

 In some circumstances we may anonymise your personal information so that it can no longer be associated with you, in which case we may use such information without further notice to you.
 Once our business relationship has terminated we will retain and securely destroy your personal information in accordance with our data retention and destruction policy and applicable laws and regulations.

 Rights of access, correction, erasure and restriction

 Keeping your data up to date

 It is important that the personal data we hold about you is accurate and current.
 Please keep us informed if your personal information changes during your relationship with us.

 Under certain circumstances, by law you have the right to:

 - Request access to your personal information (commonly known as a “data subject access request”).
 Such requests should be made in writing to DataProtection@iqeq.com or by letter to the Data Protection Officer IQ-EQ, 3 More, London Riverside, London SE1 2AQ.